-Each year, Global devotes a portion of its budget to conduct CME research on learners, funding sources and outcomes.
-From patient and funder surveys to physician feedback on CME value and utilization, our staff biostatistician analyzes the data and compiles it into valuable reports that we share with education partners to help expand reach and impact.
+Each year, we devote a portion of our budget to conduct CME research on learners, funding sources, and outcomes.
+From patient and funder surveys to physician feedback on CME value and utilization, we analyze the data and compile it into valuable reports that we share with our partners to help expand reach and impact.

-Global research delivers intelligence and impact across our network.
-Check out the research areas below to learn more about how Global CME research can help you and your organization grow
+Check out the research areas below to learn more about how our CME research offerings can help your organization grow.

 CME Value Research

-We survey physicians, nurses and other professionals in seven specific therapeutic areas of practice to learn what value they place on CME/CE, how often they incorporate information from CME / CE into practice, preferences related to education, barriers to practice and other critical data points that advance our educational and education funding objectives.
-A few of our notable CME research projects on physicians and allied care include:
+For many years now, Global has surveyed physicians, nurses and other healthcare professionals in a variety of clinical practice areas to gain insight into their perceived value of CME, how often they incorporate information from CME into practice, preferences related to education, barriers to practice, and other critical data points that advance our educational and funding objectives.

 ACCME Annual Reports

-With a managed network of clinicians, scientists and specialists, Global collects advanced intelligence on CME / CE funding sources/opportunities from both commercial and non-commercial sources.
+With a managed network of clinicians, scientists and specialists, Global collects advanced intelligence on CME funding sources and opportunities from both commercial and non-commercial sources.

 The Grant Approval and Profitability Scale was developed as a resource for our education partners, as there continues to be a growing need for developing high-quality CME in the face of decreasing commercial supporter budgets.
 The first version of the scale, developed in 2014, identified 37 successfully funded live and enduring CME activities, and analyzed the top 10-12 budget line items for average costs.